cjlee112/socraticqs2/doc/docker.rst

 When you get your Docker installation done.
 You have to go to **socraticqs2** folder and run:
 ::
-    docker-compouse up
+    docker-compouse up web

 After that you'll get two Docker containers: one for the project and one for the Postgres database.
-While making containers, file /mysite/mysite/settings/docker_conf.py is copying into file local_conf.py if you already have local_conf.py file it will leave your file without changes.
+While making containers, file ``/mysite/mysite/settings/docker_conf.py`` is copying into file ``local_conf.py`` if you already have ``local_conf.py`` file it will leave your file without changes.
-If you want to use your local_conf.py, but want to connect to Docker database container you have to add such database preferences to your local_conf.py:
+If you want to use your ``local_conf.py``, but want to connect to Docker database container you have to add such database preferences to your ``local_conf.py``:
 ::
     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.postgresql_psycopg2',
             'NAME': 'postgres',
             'USER': 'postgres',
             'HOST': 'db',
             'PORT': 5432,
         }
     }

 To get connect to the runnig project on Linux machine you can just go to link
 ::